 Forest plantations provide different environmental benefits

-The Mexican journal Chapingo, focused on Forestry and Environmental Sciences, states in the text Forest masses as CO2 sinks in the face of global climate change that establishing commercial forest plantations for carbon sequestration and consequent exploitation would bring environmental benefits such as a reduction in pressure on natural forests, protection of water sources, infiltration of this for the enrichment of aquifers, improvement of landscape quality and mitigation of global climate change.
+The Mexican magazine Chapingo, focused on Forest and Environmental Sciences, states in an article titled “Forest Masses as CO2 sinks in the face of global climate change” that establishing commercial forest plantations for carbon capture purposes and consequent use, generates environmental benefits.
+Such as the reduction of pressure on natural forests, the protection of water sources, its infiltration to enrich aquifers and the improvement of landscape quality and mitigation of global climate change.

 Also, conservation benefits such as forest genetic resources and biodiversity in general; and social benefis such as job creation, economic reactivation of the countryside, etc.

 Three ways in which forestry practices contribute to the reduction of CO2 in the atmosphere

 In the text “Role of forests in climate change”, the scholars Mariana Ibárcena Escudero and José Mauricio Scheelje Bravo, share three ways in which forestry practices contribute to the reduction of carbon dioxide in the atmosphere:

 1.- Conservation management: maintaining the existing level of carbon in forests through forest protection, conservation and sustainable exploitation.
 In addition to activities to reduce the rate of deforestation and forest degradation and avoid emissions associated with carbon dioxide (CO2).

 2.- Storage management: increase the net absorption of (CO2) from the atmosphere through carbon storage in forests and forest products; through expansion of forest area, increase in total carbon stored per unit area through silvicultural measures (e.g., longer rotations, higher density of afforestation, less impact of logging), and extension of the period during which the harvested wood remains in use.